NREL/wind-hybrid-open-controller/docs/examples.md

 significant as the simulation progresses.

 (examples_windhydrogen)=
-## simple_hybrid_plant
+## wind_hydrogen_tracking
-Example of a wind to hydrogen hybrid energy system using the {ref}`controllers_windhydrogen` to track a hydrogen production rate reference.
-The plant comprises 9 NREL 5MW reference wind turbines (45 MW total wind capacity); and a hydrogen plant composed of 40 1-MW electrolyzer stacks.
+Example of an off-grid wind-to-hydrogen hybrid energy system using the {ref}`controllers_windhydrogen` to track a hydrogen production rate reference.
+The plant comprises 9 NREL 5MW reference wind turbines (45 MW total wind capacity) and a hydrogen plant composed of 40 1-MW electrolyzer stacks.

 To run this example, navigate to the examples/wind_hydrogen_tracking folder and execute the shell script run_script.sh: